lubomirkarlik/large-font-on-esp32-micropython-display/README.md

 - Display of four numeric values in the format `12.34 V` or `56.78 A`.
 - Each digit is rendered using a bitmap image instead of a standard font.
-- Full zoom support: scale digits from 25% to 200%.
+- Full zoom support: scale digits from 0% to undefined %.
 - Decimal point and unit symbols are displayed using separate images.
 - Screen snapshot functionality (`screenshot.bmp`).